joaovitorbf/enumpost/README.md

     ./enumpost.py /etc/opt/wlists/users.txt httpp://vulnerablewebsite.notadomain/login "user:{USER}" "apitoken:987654321" "Invalid user"

 ## Disclaimer and licensing
 Don't use this script on servers you don't have permission to spam requests, enumerate users and all the other stuff you shouldn't be doing to someone else's server.
-This script will probably make the web server's access log explode.
+This script will probably also make the web server's access log explode.

 Do whatever with my code.
-That makes it MIT licensed, I think?
+I believe that makes it MIT licensed?
 Never really understood software licensing.